 These areas generally ‘self-select’ for experienced, friendly owners and well-socialised, well trained dogs.
 It’s a great opportunity to introduce a young dog to off leash situations in a safe and supportive environment.
 If you or your dog find dog parks a bit too intense, we can highly recommend visiting these instead.

-It’s also important to be respectful of other users and follow some basic etiquette, e.g. don’t let your dog chase children, steal soccer balls, or otherwise interfere with other people’s enjoyment!
+It's also important to be respectful of other users and follow some basic etiquette in these shared pubic spaces, e.g. don’t let your dog chase children, steal soccer balls, or otherwise interfere with other people’s enjoyment!

 You’ll be most welcome if you monitor your dog’s interactions with other dogs, e.g. don’t let them ‘play’ with another dog to the point of harassment.
 Be cautious with dogs on leash who might not appreciate a strange, loose dog rushing up.
 You might need to begin with your dog on leash until he/she is a bit more settled and/or reliably comes when called.

-Mawson Neighbourhood Oval – park off Ainsworth Street
+Mawson Neighbourhood Oval - parking off Ainsworth Street